skip to Main Content

 • Regardless, everything is held in the strictest confidence.
 Your consultation is protected by solicitor-client privilege regardless of whether or not we form an ongoing relationship after the consultation.

-Why should I have a consultation when many lawyers will give me one half hour for free?
+Why should I have such a lengthy and detailed consultation when many lawyers will simply give me one half hour for free?

-Nobody (not even the best lawyers!) can gain a proper appreciation of a case in just one half hour, and many lawyers who offer a “free half hour consultation” will not give you specific advice, but rather only general legal information, which may well prove unhelpful to you.
+• Nobody (not even the best lawyers!) can gain a proper appreciation of a case in just one half hour, and many lawyers who offer a “free half hour consultation” will not give you specific advice, but rather only general legal information, which may not really be of much use to you.
 The old adage applies: You get what you pay for.

 When and where are you available to conduct a consultation?: